Denis Brott

-Denis Brott CM, SMOM (born December 9, 1950) is a Canadian cellist, music teacher, conductor and founder and artistic director of the Montreal Chamber Music Festival.
+Denis Brott CM, SMOM is a Canadian cellist, music teacher, conductor, and founder and artistic director of the Montreal Chamber Music Festival.

 Early life and education

-Brott was born in Montreal, into a family of professional musicians; he is the son of the violinist and composer Alexander Brott and cellist Lotte Brott (née Goetzel), and the younger brother of conductor Boris Brott.
-His mother was born in Mannheim, Germany, a country she had left in 1939 because of political oppressions.
+Brott was born in Montreal, into a family of professional musicians; he is the son of the violinist and composer Alexander Brott and cellist Lotte Brott (née Goetzel), and the younger brother of late conductor Boris Brott.
+His mother was born in Mannheim, Germany, a country she had left in 1939 because of political oppression.

 He studied cello with Walter Joachim at the Conservatoire de Musique de Montréal from 1959 to 1967, with Leonard Rose at The Juilliard School in New York from 1964 to 1968, with Janos Starker at the Indiana University in Bloomington from 1968 to 1971 and with Gregor Piatigorsky at the University of Southern California in Los Angeles, until 1975, acting as Piatigorsky's assistant for part of his four years there.

 Career

-As a young man Brott performed as a cellist and conductor.and won numerous awards including:
+As a young man Brott performed as a cellist and conductor, winning numerous awards including: